Armenian Carpets & Artifacts

-The tympanum of the gavit of Noravank monastery (above) shows a stone carving of Mary with the infant Jesus sitting on a carpet.
+The tympanum of the gavit of Noravank monastery (pictured below) shows a stone carving of Mary with the infant Jesus sitting on a carpet.
 It was not until the 15th century that Italian artists began to show the virgin and child enthroned with carpets underfoot, This was after Gentile Bellini returned from his trip to Asia Minor in 1479 where no doubt he saw carpets.
 This is further evidence of the use of carpets in Armenian culture.

 The mission of the Armenian Rugs Society founded in 1980 was to find as many rugs as possible with Armenian inscriptions and categorize them according to design and technical analysis.
 If several rugs of a certain type were found to have Armenian inscriptions , it could reasonably be assumed that similar type rugs without inscription should be attributed to Armenian workmanship.